Frequently Asked Questions

 Hebraic, on the other hand, implies a return to the time when ancient Israel

-leadership, crossed over the Jordan and began to implement God's ways.
+leadership, crossed over the Jordan and began to implement God's way as their way of life.

 Most people in the Hebraic "awakening" believe that God does not change, and

-the death and resurrection of Jesus brought forgiveness of sin, but did not
+thus God's way does not change.
+Therefore, the life, death, and resurrection of Jesus brought forgiveness of sin, but did not

 change any of His Father's laws.